nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your Clock-Work.

+4. Open a command terminal (e.g. Ubuntu)

+5. Navigate to the directory with `clockwork.jar` file downloaded in (Downloads folder in most cases).

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar clockwork.jar` command to run the application.<br>
+6. Use the command `java -jar clockwork.jar` to run the application or double-click on the jar file.

-   A GUI similar to the below should appear in a few seconds.
+7. A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+8. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.